COSC3020/fibonacci-invariants-aPannell064/README.md

 ##### Answer

-The invariant is an array that contains correct Fibonacci numbers from an index of 0 through the index of n - 1.
+The invariant is that, at the recursive call, the array contains the correct fibonacci numbers from an index of 0 through the index of n - 1.
 This invariant holds for all n > 1.
 For n = 0 and n = 1 (the base cases) the correct arrays are just returned.
+This is true because each recursive call gets the array for n-1.
+The value at n-1 is created by adding the two values before it together, which is how fibonacci numbers are computed.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that